reportportal/agent-js-cucumber/README.md

  * scenario - STEP
  * step - log item

-To report your steps as nested steps (on a log level), you need to pass an additional parameter to the agent config: `"useNestedSteps": true`
+To report your steps as logs, you need to pass an additional parameter to the agent config: `"useNestedSteps": true`
 ```json
 {
   "token": "${rp.token}",